at thirty-five, the bard observed

 i join a rebel group

-we escape from Heaven
+and we escape from Heaven

 in a scifi-action-movie kind of way

-and roam the quantum multiverse
+we roam the quantum multiverse

-on a quest for cosmic justice
+on our quest for cosmic justice

 like Roy Batty and Gilgamesh